andreacalderonvv/cse15l-lab-reports/Lab Report 1.md

 ## Trying Some Commands:
 ---

-**First Step:** Load up VS code and open a new terminal by looking above and clicking terminal and then new terminal.
+**First Step:** Load up VS code.
+Open a new terminal by looking above and clicking terminal and then new terminal.

 ![Image](fifthss)